 The scholarships are funded from earnings on a $5 million Samsung Corporation endowment.
 The electronics firm joined with The American Legion in 1995 to offer scholarships to direct descendants of honorably discharged wartime veterans in recognition of the sacrifice and commitment of American servicemen and women during the Korean War to maintain the security of the Korean peninsula.

-Dong-Jin Oh, president and chief executive officer of Samsung Electronics America, Inc. says the scholarship program “is the best way to show our appreciation to the United States and to U.S. war veterans.”
+Dong-Jin Oh, president and chief executive officer of Samsung Electronics America, Inc. says the scholarship program is the best way to recognize “the sacrifices and commitment of U.S. servicemen and women and to show our appreciation to the United States and to U.S. war veterans.”